omidiu/Implement-Decision-Tree/README.md

 ## Article

-You can find the full article on Medium: [Link to the Medium article](insert-medium-article-link)
+You can find the article on Medium: [Link to the Medium article](https://medium.com/@omidsaghatchian/decision-tree-implementation-from-scratch-visualization-5eb0bbf427c2)

 <br>